Arthenoid/Sampling/README.md

 java -jar Sampling.jar gen <format> <domain size> <# of updates> [<seed>])
 ```

+The generated data then can be read with the `test` flag;

 ### Available formats

 - Units: Each index has final frequency around one.
 - UnitsAndRoots: There are about √n indices with frequency around √n, the rest are around one
--Outlier: There is one index with frequency around n, the rest are around one
+- Outlier: There is one index with frequency around n, the rest are around one